Who Needs a Sask Boat License?

 Get Licensed Before Hitting the Water in Saskatchewan

-Before getting out on the waterways in Saskatchewan this season, take the time to get your boating license.
-Not only will you have plenty of good knowledge from taking the safety course, but you'll also gain confidence to help make you a better boater.
+Before getting out on the waterways in Saskatchewan this season, make sure you have your boating license (or PCOC).
+Not only will you have plenty of good knowledge from taking the safety course, but you'll also gain confidence to help make you a better boater and b